 A client may avoid tracking in the “official” rainy season only to find that it pours throughout his visit during another period!
 For this reason camps and lodges are not closed during the rainy season as they do in savannah countries.
 It is important to be well equipped at all times and follow your guide’s advice.

-Lightweights and rainwear, with warm wraps, especially in mountainous/hilly environments, for the evenings are advised.
+Lightweights and rainwear, with warm wraps, especially in mountainous/hilly environments, for the evenings, are advised.
 Uganda has mild winters and the summer days can get quite hot.
 Lightweight casual clothes can be worn all year round, with a jacket or jersey for early winter mornings and evenings.
-On safari keep clothes to a minimum and mostly of neutral colouring – khakis, browns and greens.
+On safari keep clothes to a minimum and mostly of neutral coloring – khakis, browns, and greens.
 A sunhat, sunglasses, sunscreen and insect repellant are essential.
 Local persons appreciate those who maintain a sense of decorum, avoid short-shorts and exposing much of your body in public.
 It is considered irreverence in some cultures.

 Recognition of traditional courtesies is important when visiting the Pearl of Africa.
 While Ugandans are all well aware of the form in other countries, they tend to be conservative at home.
 A handshake greeting is normal and unsuitable clothing such as brief shorts or swimwear is not acceptable in towns and villages.
 Shoes are taken off before entering sacred places like mosques.

-Postal services are fairly well organised in Uganda and you should have no problem sending or receiving letters.
-International call facilities as well as fax facilities exist at the main Post Office and in many Secretarial bureaus.
-Otherwise phones as well as simcards can be acquired and used to make calls.
-Direct dialling to neighbouring countries requires 2 sets of numbers: first the city’s code then the number.
+Postal services are fairly well organized in Uganda and you should have no problem sending or receiving letters.
+International call facilities, as well as fax facilities, exist at the main Post Office and in many Secretarial bureaus.
+Otherwise, phones, as well as sim cards, can be acquired and used to make calls.
+Direct dialing to neighboring countries requires 2 sets of numbers: first the city’s code then the number.
 International calls require 4 sets of numbers: first the international prefix, then the country code, the city code, and the number.
 The IDD code for Uganda is +256.
 Within East Africa, the Uganda code is 006.
-International telephone communication is very good from Kampalai.
-From some upcountry areas it is more difficult.
+International telephone communication is very good from Kampala.
+From some upcountry areas, it is more difficult.
 The mobile telephone network is good and rapidly expanding.
 A European or American mobile phone with a roaming agreement works in Uganda.